Advice for UT-Austin McCombs School of Business Applicants

 If you don't feel like you would be competitive for business or it doesn't match your interests, consider these programs:

-- Economics in the College of Liberal Arts
+Economics in the College of Liberal Arts combined with McCombs minors in Accounting or Finance

 One of my favorite programs open to any UT student is the Bridging Disciplines Program (BDP).
 BDP allows students to combine coursework outside of their major with research and internships.
 I completed an International Studies BDP, and business-oriented students may be interested in Ethics and Leadership in Business, Social Entrepreneurship, or Innovation, Creativity, and Entrepreneurship Certificates.